 - ✓ Book Deposit Fee \$20: A one-time book deposit fee of \$20 is required for all 9th graders and all new students.
-The book deposit is paid once for a student for all four years unless they do not return textbooks, library books, equipment, or NVHS property. - ✓ Activity Fee \$25: An activity fee is required each year for students to participate in co-curricular activities (band, choir, speech/debate, etc.) and athletics.
+The book deposit is paid once for a student for all four years unless they do not return textbooks, library books, equipment, or NVHS property (NVHS did not charge book deposit to distance learners for the 20/21 year so it will be charged upon return or at the beginning of the year). - ✓ Activity Fee \$25: An activity fee is required each year for students to participate in co-curricular activities (band, choir, speech/debate, etc.) and athletics.
 Paid activity fees also offer the following privileges: - o Free entry to all home athletic events - o Reduced rates to all away athletic events - o Reduced dance fees to designated dances - o Right to be nominated and elected to class and student body offices - ✓ Advanced Placement Class DEPOSIT \$40: A \$40 deposit is required for each advanced placement class that a student is enrolled in.
 Each deposit will be applied toward the final test amount, which will be determined during the fall.